selenocysteine/Python-GSC/README.md

 Additional details are provided in the original description of the algorithm, which can be found in the Supplementary Materials of *Gerstein M, Sonnhammer EL, Chothia C, Volume Changes in Protein Evolution (1994), J Mol Biol.,* <a href="doi:10.1016/0022-2836(94)90012-4">doi:10.1016/0022-2836(94)90012-4</a>.

+The script exploits the ete3 library for the import/parsing and traversal of the tree, and allows to choose whether to further normalise the weights so that their average is 1 (as described in the paper) or to keep them as they are.